aminagr/MyInventory/README.md

 - **Bug Reports**: If you encounter any issues with the application, feel free to report them.
 - **Feature Requests**: Have an idea for a new feature or improvement?
 Share your suggestions.
 - **Pull Requests**: If you'd like to contribute directly to the codebase, you can fork the repository, make your changes, and submit a pull request.
-Please ensure that your code adheres to the project's coding standards.